Information for Members

 1) Book a Rink

 This can be done in advance or on the day.
 Go to the ‘Rink Bookings’ file (located by the notice boards).
-Find the day you want to play and the session (Morning, Afternoon or Evening) and enter your name, game details and the time you want to play against the first available rink number.
-You cannot choose a particular rink unless you are playing in a County or NWS championship match.
+Find the day you want to play and enter your name, game details and the time you want to play against the first available rink number in the left hand column.
+If all the rinks have already been booked in the left hand column you should select the first available rink in the right hand column where the time does not clash with a previous booking.
+PLEASE NOTE: You cannot choose a particular rink unless you are playing in a County or NWS championship match, you must always take the first available rink.

 2) Check Your Rink